 What we do not want to request

-- Physical artefacts
+- Restricted artefacts

 - Ethnographic descriptions containing restricted knowledge.
 (Note that these are not typically found in registers or correspondence.
 We will accept cultural risk and alert your institution should any restricted knowledge be detected in our research.)

-- This phase of research is archives-based and thus does not involve physical artefacts or human research participants
+- This phase of research is archives-based and thus does not primarily involve physical artefacts or human research participants

-- Consistent with the Right to Know principles (see below) any findings that result from the examination archival records will be shared with the collecting institution, with relevant Traditional Owners and publicly.
+- Consistent with the Right to Know principles (see below) any findings that result from the examination archival records will be shared with the collecting institution, with relevant Traditional Owners via representative bodies, and publicly.
 Later, Dr Barker may wish to make her own requests to access objects, photos or records associated with her Country.
 (This will be enacted as a separate request.)